 We are not golfers or yachters, but we do appreciate a beautiful beach, especially if we can have a cocktail and some seafood in close proximity to said beach.
 If only Bugsy could have joined us…

-Like many beach towns, Destin has one main road and even in the chilly off season, traffic was annoying.
+Like many beach towns, Destin has one main road and even in the chilly off-season, traffic was annoying.
 But while we couldn’t get in the water in January (or rather, didn’t want to), we had the beach to ourselves, and had no trouble getting prime seating at bars and restaurants.
-If you’ve read this blog much, you already know that I am a huge proponent of off-season tourism!
+If you’ve read this blog much, you already know that we are huge proponents of off-season tourism!

 The campground at Henderson Beach State Park is wonderful for a few reasons: the wide, private campers-only beach; the proximity to waterfront restaurants to which we could walk or bike; and the lovely, leafy, secluded campsites.
 The campsites don’t have sewer hookups, but it’s easy to run through the dump station on the way out of the park.